chase-dalton/Das-Boot-Brew-Review/README.md

 ## **Questions we hope to answer**

-  - We want to konw what goes into making the perfect beer?
-What has the highest weight for someone to like a beer based on look, taste, mouthfeel, and smell?
+  - We want to know what goes into making the perfect beer?
+What has the highest weight for someone to like a beer based on factors such as look, taste, mouthfeel, alcohol content, bitterness, and smell?